Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

 ## Sales and repair of Electric Motors
 ## How can we solve YOUR problem today?

- This is a website developed with the intent of making life easier for both experienced and novice machine operators and repair/maintenance personnel.
+ This is a website developed with the intent of making life easier for both experienced and novice machine operators and repair/maintenance personnel who may have difficulty sourcing spares - or help - quickly.
  It's raison d'etre is to allow the user to make immediate contact to establish either the availability of replacement machinery or to explore the feasabilty of repair to such items.
- It features a general yet broad content of what Electromotors can do to solve a problem without the user necessarilty needing to understand the complexity of what they are trying to fix.
+ It features a general yet broad content of what Electromotors can do to solve a problem without the user necessarily needing to understand the complexity of what they are trying to fix.
  The ultimate objective is to develop a stand-alone APP eventually in conjunction with the website, to improve real-time responses in the future.

 [Table of contents](https://github.com/zonkolooney/electromotors_ms1#electromotors)